JosePamplona/Dockerized-Elixir-Workbench/README.md

 ## Create a new project

-1. Modify the `config.conf` file in order to configure the project name and project creation specifications.
+1. Modify the `config.conf` file in order to configure the project name and creation specifications.

 1. In order to create a new Phoenix project, run the following command: